rjkiv/dc3-decomp/README.md

 [Discord Badge]: https://img.shields.io/discord/727908905392275526?color=%237289DA&logo=discord&logoColor=%23FFFFFF
 [discord]: https://discord.gg/milohax

-A decompilation of Dance Central 3 (build Aug 29 2012) for the Xbox 360.
+A decompilation of Dance Central 3 (build Sep 16 2012) for the Xbox 360.

 This repository does **not** contain any game assets or assembly whatsoever.
 An existing copy of the game is required.